eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 of the access certificate before using any data contained in it.

-The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of an advice, when requesting User approval.
+The Wallet Unit presents the outcome of the disclosure policy evaluation to the User when requesting User approval, see [Section 6.6.3.5.7](#66357-wallet-unit-informed-the-user-about-the-outcome-of-the-evaluation-of-the-embedded-disclosure-policy).
 For example, "The issuer of your medical data does not want you to present data from \<attestation name\> to \<Relying Party name\>.
 Do you want to continue?"
 Note that the User can overrule the disclosure policy evaluation outcome.

 For more details on the embedded disclosure policy, see [Topic 43](./annexes/annex-2/annex-2-high-level-requirements.md#a2343-topic-43---embedded-disclosure-policies).

 ##### 6.6.3.5 Wallet Unit obtains User approval for presenting selected attributes

+###### 6.6.3.5.1 Introduction

 **Note: In this document the term 'User approval' exclusively refers to a User's decision to present an attribute to a Relying Party.
 Under no circumstances